FDA-AI/FDAi/docs/autonomous-agent-framework-for-nonprofits.md

 ### Adala

 [Adala](https://www.mlq.ai/open-source-ai-agents/), launched by HumanSignal, is an open-source framework for autonomous data labeling agents.
-Adala agents are designed to learn and improve at data tasks like classification and labeling when provided with ground truth datasets.
+Adala's agents are designed to learn and improve at data tasks like classification and labeling when provided with ground truth datasets.

 # Related